What’s The Best Chipotle In Adobo Sauce Substitute?

 Pinterest Hidden Image

-Goya Chipotle Peppers In Adobo Sauce
+STOCK UP: Chipotle in Adobo Sauce

-We earn a commission if you click this link and make a purchase at no additional cost to you.
+Last update on 2024-11-27.
+We earn a commission if you make a purchase, at no additional cost to you.

-Supermarket substitution: Tabasco Chipotle Hot Sauce
+A good supermarket substitution: Tabasco Chipotle Hot Sauce

 Adobo sauce is a lightly seasoned tomato-based sauce which includes vinegar, so you’re not too far off by simply subbing in a few splashes of Tabasco Chipotle Hot Sauce.
 The heat won’t be quite as intense as you’d get from dicing a chipotle in the adobo sauce on the spot, but the smokiness will be there.
 Like for most substitutions, tend to under-spice, then add more to taste.

 If you have chipotle powder available, it’s a good substitution for both heat and smokiness.
 If you don’t, then opt for a smoked paprika and cayenne powder mix.
 Equal portions of these two spices will provide the smokiness you’re looking for, along with the more pronounced heat you’d expect from chipotle in adobo sauce.
-For both of these quick fixes, you’re opting to leave out the tomato-based sauce, so there may be a slight alteration to the overall flavor of the meal.

-For the adventurous: Make your own “on the fly” version
+Make your own “on the fly” version

 You can makeshift your own version of chipotle in adobo sauce using common kitchen ingredients.
 If you have dried chipotle around, it’s best, but you can also swap out those dried chilies for the chipotle powder or smoked paprika/cayenne mix from above.
 We’ll guess you don’t have whole dried chilies at your fingertips, so we’ll describe the powder option:

-Mix 1 tablespoon tomato paste (or if you must – ketchup), 1 tablespoon cider vinegar, 1 teaspoon chipotle powder (or smoked paprika/cayenne powder mix), 1/2 teaspoon cumin, a pinch of oregano, a pinch of garlic powder, and a pinch of salt.
+Mix together 1 tablespoon tomato paste (or if you must – ketchup), 1 tablespoon cider vinegar, 1 teaspoon chipotle powder (or smoked paprika/cayenne powder mix), 1/2 teaspoon cumin, a pinch of oregano, a pinch of garlic powder, and a pinch of salt.

-UPDATE NOTICE: This post was updated on April 2, 2022 to include new content.
+UPDATE NOTICE: This post was updated on October 21, 2024 to include new content.

 Subscribe